Law and Minimum World Public Order: Armed Conflict in Larger Context, 3 UCLA Pacific Basin Law Journal 21 (1984)

 Date of Authorship for this Version

 McDougal, Myres S., "Law and Minimum World Public Order: Armed Conflict in Larger Context" (1984).
 Faculty Scholarship Series.
-Paper 2659.
+2659.